kohutovic/febus-rules/longsword.md

     1. The parry is properly carried out when, before the completion of the attack, it prevents the arrival of that attack by closing the line in which that attack is to finish.
     2. When a parry is properly executed, the attack by the opponent must be declared parried, and judged as such by the Referee, even if, as a result of its flexibility, the tip of the opponent’s weapon makes contact with the target.

+10. Detailed examples and descriptions for application of Vor rule are described [Appendix: Vor/Priority](./appendices/priority.md)

 ## Close quarter combat

 1. Priority ceases to exist when the weapons of the opponents come together at *Stercke* on *Stercke* (including the crossguard), and/or in case of grappling actions.
 In case the weapons touch *Stercke* on *Stercke*, and a double hit follows immediately, both fencers are called a point against.
 Otherwise, they may disengage and continue fencing (with priority rules), or enter grappling (with grappling rules).